 Every state in America has slightly different guidelines governing vehicle registration and licensing.
 These rules and policies are specific to each state, and can vary depending upon the type of vehicle involved.
 In most states, special rules apply to salvage titles.

-The state of Delaware, for example, has its own guidelines for dealing specifically with cars or trucks that have been declared by an insurance company to be a total loss.
-Therefore, it is important to not only understand how to obtain a title for such a vehicle but also how to get it properly insured once the car or truck has been suitably rebuilt.
+Delaware car registration, for example, has own rules.
+Delaware dept of motor vehicles has its own guidelines for dealing specifically with local and out-of-state cars or trucks that have been declared by an insurance company to be a total loss.
+Therefore, it is important to not only understand how to get a salvage title for such a vehicle but also how to get it properly insured once the car or truck has been suitably rebuilt.

 The Steps You Need to Follow To Get A Salvage Title In Delaware